Nikkei ticks up on bargain-hunting, cautious before Bernanke

 Markets came into the week thinking Bernanke may announce a third round of asset purchases or some other extraordinary policy move later on Friday but these expectations have been dialed back somewhat.

 Bernanke is scheduled to speak on Friday at 10 a.m.
-New York time.
+New York time (1400 GMT).

 Tokyo shares' have tumbled this month on fears of a slowdown in the U.S. economy and European debt woes but the market has fallen far enough that valuations look very attractive.